tobybot11/RepData_PeerAssesment2/PA2_template.md

 ## 7              Fire     1608
 ## 17      Surf & Seas     1531
 ```
+- Events grouped together as 'Tornados' have had the greatest impact in terms of injuries, 9x greater than then next closest group 'Heat'

 Now determine which event types cause the most fatalities